andreterceiro/dio-claro-spring--maven-hello-world/README.md

 ## Other artifacts

 You can see as example [here](https://maven.apache.org/archetypes/index.html) other artifacts.
 When you click in the link of an artifact you will can see the "`mvn`" command related to this artifact.

+The instructor of the course also mentioned [this website](https://mvnrepository.com/).